fcarriedo/svc/README.md

   * Download the executable from here (missing link - use gh releases)
   * Rename the downloaded executable with whatever name you want and put it on the same directory as the executable that you want to run as a service.
-For the sake of the example: `myapp-service.exe`.
+For the sake of the example: `nginx-svc.exe`.
   * Create a `svc.xml` file on the same directory that describes the service as well as the formulas on how to run it and how to stop it.
 An example: